magento-hackathon/operation-frontend-steward/README.md

 1. Building yet another theme.
 Magento does not need more themes, it needs a better core frontend.
 The core must not be slanted for Magento's demos but rather be the most neutral base for implementors.
 1. Adding responsive design / mobile support.
 These are not "features".
 Doing them well **requires** consideration of the client's unique goals and constraints, and that is predicated on having an unobtrusive frontend core as a foundation.
 The cart goes after the horse.

-I am wholeheartedly concerned with both these things, but today I think the best way Magento can handle them is by addressing the foundational changes necessecary to make them more approachable for new developers and easier to maintain for complex implementations.
+I am wholeheartedly concerned with both these things, but today I think the best way Magento can handle them is by addressing the foundational changes necessary to make them more approachable for new developers and easier to maintain for complex implementations.

 ## Project Info